agroce/cs562w16/projects/hubbarsp/README.md

 <qual-names> ::= <qual-name> [, <qual-name>]
 ```

-DDL statements in the object language are simplified `CREATE` statements.
+DDL statements in the object language consist of simplified `CREATE TABLE`
-Concrete syntax specific to DDL statements is given by the following grammar:
+statements.
+Concrete syntax specific to DDL statements is given by the following
+grammar.

 ```
 <type>  ::= INT | FLOAT | VARCHAR ( <len> )